benbahrenburg/Ti.BlurView/iOS/documentation/BlurImage.md

-<h1>Image Blur</h1>
+<h1>Image Blur - iOS</h1>
-How to use the Blur effects without using the BlurView or GPUBlurImageView.
+How to use the Blur effects without using a view object.

 <h2>Doing a blur without the view</h2>
 If you need a greater level of control you can use the applyBlurTo method to perform the image operations yourself.